-Peer to peer lending is an interesting breakthrough in American finance.
-Where banks have struggled and often failed to provide personal credit in a way that could scale nationwide, companies like Lending Club and Prosper are taking advantage of technology to approach lending at the lowest cost in history, enabling a brand new industry to rapidly scale and make headlines.
+Peer to peer lending was a fascinating breakthrough in American finance in the 2010s.
+Where banks often struggled and failed to provide personal credit in a way that could scale nationwide, companies like Lending Club and Prosper took advantage of technology to approach lending at the lowest cost in history, enabling a brand new industry to rapidly scale and make headlines.
 While peer to peer lending as it was originally conceived eventually experienced hardships and is no longer even offered by Lending Club, its glory days of the mid 2010s acted as an important trailblazer that paved the way for many of the financial technology companies that exist today.

-Cited by major press (CNBC, Marketwatch, Yahoo Finance) for its lending education, our main purpose at LendingMemo is to help you discover and navigate lending and borrowing money online.
-Begin by taking our free peer to peer investing video course, download our ebook, or just begin reading a few interesting articles.
+Cited by major press (CNBC, Wall Street Journal, etc.) for its lending education, the original purpose of LendingMemo was to help people discover and navigate lending and borrowing money online.
+Feel free to watch some old peer to peer investing videos, download the old ebook, or read a few interesting articles.

 Simon’s greatest hits